HerveAbdi/data4PCCAR/README.md

  ### supplementaryObservations4PLSC

- compute the latent variables for supplementary observations for a PLSC model from `TExPsoition::PLS`ß.
+ compute the value  of the latent variables for supplementary observations for a PLSC model from `TExPsoition::PLS`ß.

+### supplementaryVariables4PLSC

+projects supplementary variables (columns) for a PLSC analysis
+ (computed with  `TExPosition::tepPLS`.
+ Includes the internal funciton `projOnDualSet4PLS`.

 ### tepCCA